SimranAnand1/Budget-Management-and-Chart-Analyzing-System/README.md

 	<img src='appdemo.gif' />
 </div>

-- I've used local storage to make data persist.
+- I have used local storage to make data persist.
-- You can add, remove, edit income, and expense items.
+- You can add, remove, update income, and expense items.
-- This will also show you the percentage of each expense item w.r.t total income.
+- This will also show us the percentage of each expense item w.r.t total income.
 - You can delete all items at once with delete all button
 - Bar Chart will show the budget percentage w.r.t (income+expense)

-Any suggestions or improvements are most welcome.
+- It uses a ring chart to display and indicate the amount of budget left for the month after analyzing and calculating the balance budget from the income earned and the expenditure made.